 A variety of injuries can result from a car accident.
 Almost all car accident victims will experience minor injuries like bruising, but some can result in more serious injuries.
 The most commonly injured areas include the head, neck, back, joints (such as the ankles and wrists), hands, and feet.

 Pain, swelling, numbness, and stiffness felt in these areas can be a cause for concern.
 Any decreased range of motion or abnormal sensations can be an indicator that you are experiencing a serious injury.
 These symptoms can be a result of:

 - Soft tissue injuries (injuries to the muscles, ligaments, or tendons)

 - Sprained joints

 - Herniated discs

-Of these injuries, whiplash is most frequently sustained.
-This is caused by a sudden, rapid movement of the neck which is usually seen in many rear-end accidents.
+Whiplash is caused by a sudden, rapid movement of the neck which is usually seen in many rear-end accidents.
 The muscles in the neck are stretched beyond their normal capabilities very quickly which can cause stiffness, soreness, and sometimes long-term conditions.
 Whiplash can often go away on its own, but sometimes it can cause chronic neck pain and other long-term difficulties.

 Symptoms of a Serious Car Accident Injury